MobiApp121/PressBooks-MobiAp121-Publishing/README.md

-PressBooks
+PressBooks for MobiApp121 Publishing
 ==========

 This is [MobiApp121 Publishing's](http://mobiapp121.com/publishing/) development version of [PressBooks](http://pressbooks.com), a book content management system which exports in multiple formats: ebooks, webbooks, print-ready [PDF][], and various XML flavours.

-[MobiApp121 Publishing](http://mobiapp121.com/publishing/) are developing and using PressBooks to provide a supporting services/showcase platform for their range of eBook and Publishing services.
-There are some small changes (so far) to include a Drop Cap plugin, Apple iBook xml for ePub and TinyMCE compatibility for certain server setups.
+[MobiApp121 Publishing](http://mobiapp121.com/publishing/) are developing and using PressBooks to provide a free and non-commercial service to existing authors and publisher clients only.
+There are some small changes (so far) to include a Drop Cap plugin, Apple iBook xml for ePub, Latex, tables and TinyMCE compatibility for certain server setups.
+It is based on an older version of PressBooks (Please consult current PressBooks versions), that currently provides stable ePub 2, Kindle (.mobi) and Print pre-check output.
+We refine the books further in-house, using a combination of InDesign, Adobe Acrobat, Jutoh and Sigil for ePub 3, Fixed-Layout, Daisy, Audiobook and Print professional submission.

+We are currently working on a new platform on a local deelopment platform

 [PressBooks](http://pressbooks.com) is built on top of WordPress Multi-Site, and makes significant changes to:
   * admin interface (customized for books and other structured documents, such as magazines, journals, reports etc.)